VoineaguLabUNSW/gwp/docs/Guides/nextflow.md

 ## Introduction

 Nextflow is a workflow language and executor for reproducible, containerized bioinformatics.
+The following serves as a quick, comparative reference for different ways you can run the same workflow, including ones you write yourself.
+See e.g. our [Bulk RNA-Seq Guide](./RNA-Seq/bulk.md) or the official [nf-core](https://nf-co.re) site for more in-depth parameter information for any examples.

 !!! tip
     Due to Nextflow's intermediate file size requirements, we offer `/srv/scratch/genomicwf` for all BABS users with the limitation that **files are deleted irreversibly after 3 days of not being read**.
 Within this time-frame, you can `-resume` quickly with modified parameters.
 If lab scratch is preferred, we encourage the regular use of `nextflow clean`.